silverqx/TinyORM/docs/tinyorm.md

 <a name="retrieving-single-models"></a>
 ## Retrieving Single Models

 In addition to retrieving all of the records matching a given query, you may also retrieve single records using the `find`, `first`, `firstWhere`, or `firstWhereEq` methods.
-Instead of returning a collection of models, these methods return a single model instance:
+Instead of returning a vector of models, these methods return a single model instance:

     #include "models/flight.hpp"